On-course applications: digitising paper processes

 The Working Group, chaired by Dr Andy Garlick (Assistant Registrar (Education) for the Social Sciences Division), comprises key academic and administrative staff from across the collegiate University.
 The group has reviewed the processes behind the paper forms, to establish where simplifications can be made, consider how to address the key issues and challenges regarding transition from paper-based form to automated online workflows, and make recommendations to be considered by the appropriate University governing bodies.
 The group will continue to be involved throughout the project.

 The Project Board meets on a regular basis to review progress of the on-course applications project and has ultimate responsibility for overseeing direction and governance of the project.

-The first ten on-course applications will be launched in eVision / Student Self Service before the start of Hilary term 2020.
-There are many more progression forms, with complicated underlying processes, and therefore it is likely it will take a number of years to digitise them fully.
-The online applications have been prioritised for delivery by the Working Group, which aims to balance the end-user benefits of moving to an online workflow, while considering the relative complexity of the forms and the system development work required for successful delivery.
-Subsequent tranches are not due to be planned until after related policy changes, approved by the Education Committee, are finalised.
+There are many more graduate paper forms, with complicated underlying processes, and therefore it is likely it will take a number of years to digitise them fully.
+These first online applications were prioritised for delivery by the Working Group to balance the end-user benefits of moving to an online workflow, while considering the relative complexity of the forms and the system development work required for successful delivery.
+Subsequent tranches have not yet been planned.